Sadi94/ems/README.md

 **•	Setup Instructions:**

-    o	Download the git repository or pull the git repository to local host xampp folder  htdocs o	Click Create a new database named ems for the project from http://localhost/phpmyadmin/ o	Open database (ems)  import database browse from the downloaded repository file (ems-main)  DB  ems.sql
+    o	Download the git repository (and extracted) or pull the git repository to local host xampp folder --> htdocs o	Click Create a new database named ems for the project from http://localhost/phpmyadmin/ o	Open database (ems)  import database browse from the downloaded repository file (ems-main) --> DB --> ems.sql o   run the xampp server and start apache and mysql. o   open any browser and paste it to the url section: http://localhost/ems-main/

 **3. Hosting and Code Submission**

-**•	Hosting:** Deploy on a free hosting site has some drawback and right now I don’t have any paid dedicated or shared hosting service.
+**•	Hosting:** Deploy on a free hosting site has some drawbacks (limitation of storage, and server crush issue) and right now I don’t have any paid dedicated or shared hosting service.

 **•	Code Submission:** github: https://tinyurl.com/emsgit